Analysis | John Clayton’s final 2020 NFL mock draft: Three QBs in the top six

 32. Kansas City Chiefs: Cesar Ruiz, C, Michigan

-The Chiefs return 20 of 22 starters, but the interior of their offensive line is thin and Ruiz has been on the rise.
-After re-signing Bashaud Breeland, there is less pressure to get a cornerback in the first round.
+The Chiefs return 20 of 22 starters, but the interior of their offensive line is thin, and Ruiz has been on the rise.
+After they re-signed Bashaud Breeland, there is less pressure to get a cornerback in the first round.

 More NFL draft coverage: